gadossey/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Our Factories
     text: |-
-       Man and Man Enterprise's factories in Kumasi, Ghana, are cornerstones of innovation and sustainability in cookstove technology.
+       Man and Man Enterprise Limited's factories in Kumasi, Ghana, are cornerstones of innovation and sustainability in cookstove technology.
 Both factories employs 200+ staff members, producing up to 30,000 cookstoves per month.
 These cookstoves are designed to be efficient, reducing charcoal consumption by 50% and lowering greenhouse gas emissions by 1M+ tonnes of CO2 annually.

     actions: []